RadioShuttle/MQTTPushClient_Android/README.md

 ## RadioShuttle MQTT push server
 This app requires communication with the RadioShuttle MQTT push server.
 For non-commercial users, the use of the public push server (push.radioshuttle.de) is currently free of charge up to 3 mobile devices and 3 MQTT accounts.
-RadioShuttle licensees, i.e. RadioShuttle board customers can permanently benefit from this service free of charge.
+RadioShuttle licensees, i.e. RadioShuttle board customers, can permanently benefit from this service free of charge.

 Unlimited commercial use of the RadioShuttle MQTT push server software for operation on your own servers is available for an annual software rental with support included.
-A own deployment of the RadioShuttle MQTT push server (server written in Java) requires Apple or Google push certificates.
+An own deployment of the RadioShuttle MQTT push server (server written in Java) requires Apple or Google push certificates.

 ## MQTT push solution background
 Apps that are permanently polling connections from mobile apps to MQTT servers do not work due to their high energy requirement and constant mobile network changes.
 Users wish to receive messages on their mobile devices, whether or not the app is running.
 Even when the mobile device is turned off, or there is no internet connection, messages should arrive automatically once the device is online again.

 The RadioShuttle MQTT push solution implements this via the RadioShuttle MQTT push server and its corresponding MQTT Push Client apps for Android and iOS.
 The app communicates via the MQTT push server only.
 The MQTT push server monitors the MQTT messages for the specified accounts and sends push messages via Google (Android) and Apple (iOS) to corresponding mobile devices of this account.
 In addition, the server keeps the last 100 MQTT push messages for each account.

 The mobile device receives and displays push messages even if the app is not running.
-Once the app is started it will display received messages in the app message view, at the same time it will update the latest messages from MQTT push server to ensure that it is up to date.
+Once the app is started it will display received messages in the app message view, at the same time it will update the latest messages from the MQTT push server to ensure that it is up to date.

 The dash view will not connect to the MQTT server for the dash gallery view, instead it will communicate with the MQTT push server only.
 The MQTT push server remembers the latest message for each registered topic, therefore the display should represent the latest data (e.g. lights on or off, temperature, etc.).

 The entire solution is highly optimized for great performance and reliable push messages without any polling.
 As push messages are being processed by Google and Apple, the amount of push messages per day should be limited to a reasonable number per account (e.g. 50 messages per day).
 The MQTT push server will limit the push messages per account to not more than one message within 20 seconds.
 In case of too many messages, it will delay push messages to avoid spamming.

 ## Security
 The communication between the app and the MQTT push server is SSL encrypted.
 The MQTT server credentials (username and password) are locally stored in the app data, which are secured by the mobile operating system.
-The MQTT server credentials are also transferred to the MQTT push server to be used for the communication with the MQTT server.
+The MQTT server credentials are also transferred to the MQTT push server to be used for communication with the MQTT server.
 The MQTT push server saves the credentials and its configuration encrypted to ensure that noone (even not admins) can access these.

 After an account is removed within the app on all authorized devices, the account on the MQTT push server will be removed as well.

 Received MQTT messages are stored encrypted on the MQTT push server.

-The MQTT push server can be licensed (subscription based) to be deployed on own servers and used with a own version of the MQTT push client app.
+The MQTT push server can be licensed (subscription based) to be deployed on own servers and used with an own version of the MQTT Push Client app.
 This would allow deploying it completely independent of RadioShuttle.de, however developer certificates from Google and Android are required for sending push messages.

 The server operator of the MQTT push server can send direct messages to the app, to inform users about errors or other information.